ashwhall/ashwhall.github.io/_posts/2022-11-24-import-vanilla-js.md

 published: true
 ---

-Here's a little tip which allows you to use ES6 import/export syntax in your vanilla JS files in [supported browsers](https://caniuse.com/es6-module-dynamic-import) (>95% at the time of writing).
+Here's a little tip which allows you to use ES6 import/export syntax in your vanilla JS files in [supported browsers](https://caniuse.com/es6-module-dynamic-import) (over 95% at the time of writing).

 You might be used to adding script tags that look like this: